All Episodes

 Plus, I don't really know if somebody just robbing my car needs to die.

-But that is legal and lawful, and if you feel threatened in state law, go ahead and do it, and I'll back you.
+And if you feel threatened in state law, go ahead and do it and I'll back you.

 dan friesen

-That's a strange sort of weird discussion that he's having with himself on air.
+That's a strange, sort of weird discussion that he's having with himself on air.

 jordan holmes